jelen--/RepData_PeerAssessment1/PA1_template.md

 mv <- length(which(NAsteps == TRUE))
 ```

-The total number of missing values is `mv`.
+The total number of missing values is 2304.

 The NA values are filled in with the mean number of steps of each interval, averaged across all days.
 The dimensions of the filled in activity, "fiactivity", are compared to the dimensions of the activity (they must be the same).
 The summary of the NA values of the "fiactivity" is also checked, since the number of NAs (TRUEs) should be 0.